 - You’re caught churning or applying for multiple credit cards for the welcome bonuses

-Third-party companies can also close your account if it’s inactive for 18 to 24 months or if you break the rewards program’s terms and conditions.
+Third-party companies can also close your account if it’s inactive for 18 to 24 months (depending on the card) or if you break the rewards program’s terms and conditions.
 In both cases, your points are usually lost forever.

 FAQ

-Do I lose my points if my credit card gets cancelled?
+Do I keep my Aeroplan points if I cancel my credit card?

 Comments